OsherElhadad/WhatsAppRating/README.md

   1) Navigate on the cloned directory to: WhatsAppRating\Data\RatingContext.cs and change your mariaDB password in connectionString- "...password={your password}..."
   2) Apply the migration by entering on the Package Manager Console: $ update-database

-Note: We are working with .NET version 6.0.1.
+* Note: We are working with .NET version 6.0.1.
 	  Please make sure it is installed.

-Make sure to start the Web Api side.
-You can follow the instructions on here: https://github.com/OsherElhadad/WhatsAppApiServer
+* Make sure to start the Web Api side.
+You can follow the instructions on here: https://github.com/OsherElhadad/WhatsAppApiServer <br>
-Make sure to start the React web side.
+* Make sure to start the React web side.
 You can follow the instructions on here: https://github.com/yossix07/WhatsAppReactClient

 You are ready to start!
 In oreder to run the mvc ratings project, open the project with IDE (like visual studio 2022) and press run.